-You cannot afford a casual response to this issue.
-Should a breach occur, your reputation, your money, your company, and your neck will be on the line, which is why you must get involved and 3 Riverchase Office Plaza, Ste.
-114 Hoover, AL 35244 (205) 623-1200 www.sipoasis.com Page 1 of 14 make sure your company is prepared and adequately protected, not just pass this off to someone else.
+This is not a topic to be casual about.
+Should a breach occur, your reputation, your money, your company, and your neck will be on the line.
+That's why you must get involved and make sure your company is prepared and adequately protected, not just pass this off to someone else.